 That argument is that in Matthew 2 Jesus and his parents are living in a House not an Inn.
-Before I'd argued simply that a few days could be enough time from them to find better living quarters, as not everyone in Bethlehem when they first arrived was gonna stay them, some the Census may have been making travel even further.
+Before I'd argued simply that a few days could be enough time for them to find better living quarters, as not everyone in Bethlehem when they first arrived was gonna stay them, some the Census may have been making travel even further.
 But my views on that have possibly changed, which I want to explain below.

 The problem is much of how we picture the Birth of Jess is indeed not Biblical.
 There is no Biblical account of them seeking room in an Inn and finding none.
 Nor does it anywhere say he was born in a stable or a cave.
 That tradition comes from Christianized Rome wanting to make a cave for worshiping Adonis into a Church, thus we get the current Church of the Nativity.

 The one occurrence of the word "inn" in the KJV of Luke 2:7 is mistranslated.
 The Greek word is Katalumati.
 The other two times it is used it is translated in the KJV "guestchamber".
 It means a guest room of sorts usually located on the upper floor of a house.
 It is used of the Upper Room of the Last Supper, in Mark 14:14 and Luke 22:11.
 One of those is the same author as this verse.